 How many times have you visited to a website to discover content that is wordsmithed to death?
 You know, all the corporate gobbledygook that sounds like a team of attorneys or so-called intellectuals wrote what they thought they were supposed to say.
-Words that have no meaning or impact on you.

-Happens to me all the time.
-No personality, no humanizing personal details, not a single sentence that you, the site visitor, can relate to.
+I see this on websites I am asked to critique all the time.
+No personality, no humanizing personal details, not a single sentence that you, the site visitor (or potential customer), can relate to.

 The very same analogy goes for your website no matter your size.
 Is your site filled with all the flowery superfluous information YOU want potential customers to know from YOUR perspective?
+(Your perspective may not be theirs.)

-Or does your site talk TO your site visitors not AT them?
-What may surprise you is that this is two entirely different approaches in how you present your information.
+Does your site talk TO your site visitors not AT them?
+What may surprise you is that these are two entirely different approaches in how you present your information.

 A simple example:

 Talking AT: We pride ourselves on being the company that produces the most widgets.

 Talking TO: We would like to make your life easier by being the one-stop-shop for all your widget needs.

 See what I did?
 I made the statement about the customer — not the company's production rate.

 More times than not, the about page is a bunch of generic corporate speak.
 The verbiage you think will make the site visitor be impressed with little old you.

 Don't use “we” when it is just you.
 No need to look bigger or have more people if you are a one-person show.